Lavender Tea Bread

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Lavender Tea Bread is a moist and sweet tea loaf, perfect for afternoon tea or simply to celebrate when the lavender blooms.
+This Lavender Tea Bread is a moist and sweet tea loaf, perfect for afternoon tea or to celebrate when the lavender blooms.
 Delightfully rich with butter and lavender cream, this floral loaf cake is one of the best lavender recipes you could make!

 Traditionally, tea bread is served at room temperature with a side of butter.
 It draws heritage from Britain and Ireland, specifically from Irish barmbrack to Welsh bara brith and Yorkshire tea bread.